LindaDi/epiClock_Analyses/Analyses.md

 writeLines(capture.output(sessionInfo()), "sessionInfo.txt")
 ```

-# Load saved data to start from here
+# loading data and Sample Overview

 Note that the working directory is the directory where the Script is
 located